 Elderly and Disabled Senior Tax Credit

-- You must be a U.S. citizen or resident alien
+- You must be a U.S. citizen or resident alien.

-- You must be 65 years of age as of December 31, 2020 for tax year 2020 OR you were under age 65 as of 12/31/2020 and all 3 statements below are true:
+- You must be 65 years of age as of December 31 for the tax year in question OR you were under age 65 as of the end of the year, but all statements below are true:

-- You received total taxable disability income for 2020.
+- You received total disability taxable income.

-- Your filing status also plays a role, for example if you are married you must file a Married Filing Joint return to take the tax credit for the elderly and disabled.
+- Your filing status also plays a role; for example, if you are married, you must file a Married Filing Joint return to take the tax credit for the elderly and disabled.
 You may also take the tax credit if you file as Head of Household.

 You must obtain a physician's certification stating that you cannot engage in gainful activity because of your mental or physical condition and that the condition has lasted, or is expected to last, continuously for 12 months or more or that the condition is expected to result in death.

 Even if you meet all the qualifications detailed above, you may still be ineligible for the tax credit if your taxable income exceeds set limitations or your nontaxable income is excessive.
 Listed below, by filing status, are the various income restraints.

 How much do I have to make to claim the Credit for the Elderly or the Disabled?
 There are some income limits which can be found in the table below organized by filing status, adjusted gross income, and nontaxable income.
 Tax-free income, such as Social Security income or tax-free retirement income, is the amount in the third column of the table below.